DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Methodology

-\subsection{Markov Decision Process}
+\subsubsection{Markov Decision Process}

-The procedure of the task allocation can deem as a sequential decision-making process, where the allocation scheme is generated step by step.
-We model such a process as an MDP which includes state space $S$, action space $A$, state transition rule $P$, and reward $R$, i.e., $MDP=\left( S,A,P,R \right)$.
-The detailed definition of our MDP is as follows.
+The procedure of the task allocation in the upper level can be deemed as a sequential decision-making process, where a UAV will be assigned for each given task.
+We cast such a process as an MDP which includes state space $S$, action space $A$, state transition rule $P$, and reward $R$.
+The detailed definition of our MDP is stated as follows.